ThnksCJ/Catalyst-Paste/README.md

 # Catalyst Paste

-Sparked Paste is a fork of the open-source project haste-server, modified to match the Sparked Host brand and with a couple different patches and improvements.
+Catalyst Paste is a fork of the open-source project haste-server, modified to match the INZO Technologies brand and with a couple different patches and improvements.

 Major design objectives: